aditink/aditink.github.io/cv.md

 #### Logical Systems Lab
 <p class="rightDate">2020-present</p>
 - Designed and formally verified a train control system for the full US Federal Railway Authority physics model in collaboration with Siemens.
-Paper accepted to EMSOFT 2022.
+(Paper)[assets/train-control-emsoft-preprint.pdf] accepted to EMSOFT 2022.
 - Creating a framework to deductively synthesize formally verified controllers given a specification of the environment, safety contract, and possible action space of a cyber physical system.
-Proof search is to be done by an AlphaZero-like agent in differential dynamic logic.
-- Designed an algorithm to automatically generate symbolic bounds on differential equations along with a proof certificate, with application in CPS controller verification and synthesis.
+- Designed an algorithm to automatically generate symbolic bounds on differential inequalities, with application in CPS controller verification and synthesis.

 #### Capra, Cornell University
 <p class="rightDate">2018-2020</p>
-Worked on Gator, a DSL for geometry types, and on verifying if graphs, such as those modeling implicit type conversion in scala, commute.
+As an undergraduate at Cornell, I was a part of (Capra)["https://capra.cs.cornell.edu/"], where I contributed to (Gator)[/assets/gator-oopsla2020-preprint.pdf], a DSL for geometry types, and on (an algorithm)[/assets/commutativity-tapas2020-preprint.pdf] to efficiently verify the commutativity of diagrams such as those representing the transformation between types.

 #### McMahon Lab, Cornell University
 <p class="rightDate">2019</p>
-Worked on identifying the applications and limitations of Gaussian Boson Sampling, a near term optical quantum computing device.
+At the (McMahon Lab)[https://mcmahon.aep.cornell.edu/], I worked on understanding the scope and applications of Gaussian Boson Sampling.

 #### CLASSE, Cornell University
 <p class="rightDate">2016, 2017</p>